 - Everyone executes IaC on a case by case basis.
 A developer needs a new DB and executes the correct Terraform.
 This approach works if everybody is familiar with IaC in detail.
 Otherwise you execute and pray that nothing goes wrong.
 Which works, sometimes.

 Neither of these approaches really solves for the gap between Ops and devs.
 Both are still shaky or inflexible.
-Looking ahead, Internal Developer Platforms (IDPs) can bridge this divide and provide an additional layer between developers and IaC scripts.
-By allowing Ops to set clear rules and golden paths for the rest of the engineering team, IDPs enable developers to conveniently self-serve infrastructure through a UI or CLI, which is provisioned under the hood by IaC scripts.
-Developers only need to worry about what resources (DB, DNS, storage) they need to deploy and run their applications, while the IDP takes care of calling IaC scripts through dedicated drivers to serve the desired infrastructure back to the engineers.
+Looking ahead, Internal Developer Platforms (IDPs) built with a Platform Orchestrator can bridge this divide and provide an additional layer between developers and IaC scripts.
+By allowing Platform Engineers to set clear rules and golden paths for the rest of the engineering team, the Platform Orchestrator enables developers to conveniently self-serve infrastructure on every deployment, using a simple Workload Specification (e.g. Score).
+Developers just need to specify what resources their workloads need (DB, DNS, Storage) to deploy and run their applications while the Platform Orchestrator takes care of creating all the resources based on matching criteria set by platform engineers.